 See Also: (1)Bobbins.
 (2)Carshalton Athletic.

-Sean Connery’s Stuntman – Gandermonium travel member and Newcastle solo explorer.
+Sean Connery’s Stuntman – Gandermonium travel member and foremost Newcastle solo explorer.
 Father of Indiana Jones.
 Sadly left us to reside in the great pub in the sky in back November 2019.
 Still, this at least that means we now know precisely where the old git is at all times.

 See Also: Indiana Jones.

 Shaw, Wayne – One time goalkeeping coach at GGL and eater of a pastry based product during the widely televised Arsenal FA Cup tie, triggering a scandal known as ‘Piegate’.
 Eventually received a 3 month ban from all football activities a year after the event due to the fact an online betting company sponsoring our shirts for that particular occasion were offering odds of 8/1 that he would do exactly that.
 Now the only thing anyone remembers about that cup run in which we beat L2, L1 and Championship opponents and bowed out live on prime time TV in front of 100 million people.
 Which we’re of course not remotely bitter about.

 See also: Piegate.

-Sherbet Dab – Cockney Rhyming slang for Cab.
+Sherbet Dab – Cockney Rhyming slang for ‘Cab’.
 A taxi.
 Eg. “Christ I’m properly pissed, best get myself a sherbet home”.
 Usually obtained from ‘Melvilles’ after stumbling out of O’Niells and driven by Sutton’s most eligible Afghan in our case.
 Also extremely hard to obtain after a match in the Northern city of Chester.

 See Also: Melvilles

 Shoebox, The – A small bit of terracing and the oldest remaining part of GGL, which used to be found on the far side of the Borough Sports Ground, inhabited by all sorts of wrong’uns, ne’er do well’s and ruffians.
-Also coincidentally where most of us stand to watch home games.
-Known for it’s fruity vocabulary and vast encouragement offered to nearby linespersons regardless of scoreline.
+Also coincidentally where most of us stood to watch home games.
+Was known for it’s wide ranging fruity vocabulary and vast encouragement offered to nearby linespersons regardless of scoreline.
 Now also the subject of a piece of fine art.
 Sadly demolished on 16th June 2021 following the U’s promotion to the Football League as it didn’t meet modern safety standards.